stajichlab/Dynamic_rice_publications/rice_RILs_mPing_scripts/Identification_of_excision_events/README.md

     --output: output directory
 ```

-+ Summarize RILs with excisions for each nonreference mPing/Ping insertions
++ Generate list of RILs that have excisions for each mPing/Ping/Pong loci

 ```shell
 echo "Nonreference mPing/Ping/Pong"